ESPRider/MoveToNewFolder/README.md

 - 🧾 Creates a log of all moved files
 - 🔇 Runs silently using a `.vbs` launcher (no black console window)

+🔥 What Makes It Appealing?
+Much faster than drag/drop or copy/paste

+Prevents accidental clutter (no duplication)

+Ideal for organizing downloads, photos, or work files

+Works from anywhere in Windows Explorer

+✅ Quick Win Features to Highlight
+✅ Adds a custom "Move To Folder" in right-click > Send To ✅ Lightweight, portable, zero bloat
+✅ Easy to configure or edit folders
 ---

 ## 📂 Installation